hazelcast/hazelcast-nodejs-client/code_samples/jaas_sample/README.md

 This code sample demonstrates how to assign different permission policies for different user groups with the Hazelcast's JAAS based security features.
-Security features used in this code sample requires **Hazelcast IMDG Enterprise** edition.
+Security features used in this code sample requires **Hazelcast Enterprise** edition.

 ---